maweigert/zidas_2020_DL_intro_Part_2/README.md

 ## Exercise 1 - Applying DL models in Fiji

+The aim of the first exercise is to try out deep learning based methods for denoising (Noie2Void) or nuclei segmentation (StarDist) in Fiji.
-Now, we have 2 alternative projects, please pick one of them that is closest to the the median interest of your group:
+We provide 2 alternative exercises for each case (1a for denoising or 1b for segmenation).
+Please choose the one of them closest to the the median interest of your group.

 #### Alternative 1a - Denoising with Noise2Void (20 mins)

-DL-based Denoising in Fiji with Noise2Void
+Here we will denoise a single image by training a Noise2Void network (that doesn't need high SNR ground truth).

 1. Open Fiji